 Wavetool on iOS supports iOS version 9 and later.

 We have tested a few touch screens that do not need an external driver with MacOS running Wavetool:

 We want to save your show.
 We want you to save your show.
 Oh, and enable you to open it again at a later time.
 All settings of your show are saved as WTF.

 - Automatic discovery within a local network.
 No network or port setup needed for the user.

 - Do you live in a larger managed network environment?
 No problem!
 Use static ip addresses for your devices.
 Wavetool traffic can be routed between Vlans.
 All you need to know is the IP address that your computer uses to connect to the network with access to the iOS device.
-That address needs to be entered into the Wavetool iOS client.
+That address needs to be entered into the Wavetool iOS remote.

 - Wavetool uses TCP and UDP traffic.
 If the TCP port 57576 and the UDP port 5353 (Bonjour) are blocked, your IT wizards will need to open them.
 Sennheiser receivers talk on UDP port 53212.

 We recommend connecting your mac to the network with an ethernet cable.
 For best streaming results, it is safer to leave WiFi for your mobile device, although it is still possible to use it for the computer if necessary.
 Recommended settings for show computers: